mrkishi/veonim/cultural-learnings.md

 - shadow buffers:
   - creating shadow-buffer adds an extra window. figure out how to fix this

-- fix neovim.ts current onFnCall -> some stuff are properties!

 ## interestings
-- do we flicker on canvas resize? if so, what about cache canvas then drawImage after resize?
 - render event `option_set` has `guifont` and `linespace`. we can use this now instead of our own custom global variables.
   - `guifont` replaces `g:vn_font` and `g:vn_font_size`
   - `linespace` replaces `g:vn_line_height`